PREGNANCY TIPS: Gestational Diabetes is not the end of the world.

 4. Embrace the lifestyle.

 A Gestational Diabetes diagnosis is not the end of the world.
 It is an opportunity to adapt your lifestyle to ensure that you and your growing child get the very best that nutrition and exercise can offer.
-It is frustrating at times when your sugars are high for no reason you can tell, but there is a wealth of information and an army of experts at your disposal, so use them.
-Work with it, not against it, and you may just find that you will have a healthier pregnancy with Gestational Diabetes than you would have had without it.
+It is frustrating at times when your sugars are high for no reason you can tell.
+There is a wealth of information and an army of experts at your disposal, so use them.
+Work with it, not against it.
+You may just find that you will have a healthier pregnancy with Gestational Diabetes than you would have had without it.